NIAENGD/AI_Agent/README.md

 # AI Agent Phase 2

 A Windows-focused desktop utility that lets a user pick any open window, take a screenshot, and process it locally with OCR.
 The GUI is built with PyQt5 and relies on local tools only.
-Phase 2 adds a single Windows `.bat` helper to set up, update, and run the project in one place.
+This phase ships with a single Windows launcher, `agent.bat`, that installs everything in-place, keeps itself updated, and always starts the latest version of the app.

 ## Features
 - **Start/Settings hub**: initial view with Start (window selection) and Settings (Tesseract path) buttons.